-Marriage is one of the most significant events of life.
-The decision to commit to someone at a physical, social, emotional, financial, spiritual level requires a lot of courage and understanding.
-The quality of one’s married life can directly affect their well being.
+Being in a committed relationship is one of the most significant events of life.
+The decision to commit to someone, via marriage or otherwise, at a physical, social, emotional, financial, spiritual level requires a lot of courage and understanding.
+The quality of one’s relationship can directly affect ones well being.

-Just as we invest in our health and professional skills, marriage demands an emotional investment.
+Just as we invest in our health and professional skills, relationships demand an emotional investment.
 Constant ups and downs, due to internal or external factors such as personal differences, conflicts of interest, barriers in communication can all cause distress in one’s married life.
-Marital therapy equips and prepares to sustain the best of yourself and the ability to deal with the worst.
+Couples therapy equips and prepares both partners to be the best versions of themselves both individually and together, along with having the ability to deal with the worst.

-Therapy is an unbiased, objective, based on thoroughly researched, structured and non judgemental approach to disentangle the conflicts in the relationship.
+Therapy is an unbiased, objective, thoroughly researched, structured and non judgemental approach to disentangle the conflicts in the relationship.

-Rather than suffering with your partner and making issues more complicated with blame game, denial, escapist, negative coping methods, it is better to approach a counselor who can reduce the burden and guide you in a way that best suits your interpersonal dynamics.
+Rather than suffering with your partner and making issues more complicated with the blame game, denial, escapist, negative coping methods, it is better to approach a counselor who can help reduce the burden and guide the two of you in a way that best suits your interpersonal dynamics.

-In family and couples therapy, the entire family or the couple are treated simultaneously – not just the person identified as having the “problem”.
-The therapy also focuses on enhancing adjustment between the couple and other members of the family unit.
+In couples therapy, the couple are spoken to together – not just the person identified as having the “problem”.
+The therapy also focuses on enhancing adjustment between the couple and other members of the family unit (if required).

-Overcome the hesitation to seek counselling by asking the right questions to yourself:
+Overcome the hesitation to seek counselling by asking yourself these questions:

 - Am I happy?